 The ice cover in the area is potentially very high and careful adaptations of the seismic program have to be made to minimize risks to the instruments.
-The seismometers will remain on the sea floor for a week to record seismic signals.
+The seismometers that were deployed will remain on the sea floor for a week to record seismic signals.
 The data will be used to analyze crustal structures.

-The experience learned from deploying OBS instruments in High Arctic areas will improve future OBS expeditions to the region that aim to improve the monitoring coverage and thereby will allow for detecting smaller earthquakes.
+The experience gained from deploying OBS instruments in High Arctic areas will improve future OBS expeditions to the region that aim to improve the monitoring coverage and thereby will allow for detecting smaller earthquakes.
 Thomas Funck (Geophysicis, GEUS) will represent INTAROS onboard the mission.

 For more info on the mission, see the Polarstern campaign website.